 The following tables summarize our consolidated financial and other data.
-We have derived the summary consolidated statements of operations data for the year ended December 31, 2016 from our audited consolidated financial statements included elsewhere in this prospectus.
-The consolidated statements of operations data for the year ended December 31, 2016 and the consolidated balance sheet data as of December 31, 2016 are derived from our audited consolidated financial statements included elsewhere in this prospectus.
+We have derived the summary consolidated statements of operations data for the years ended December 31, 2016 and 2017 from our audited consolidated financial statements included elsewhere in this prospectus.
+The consolidated statements of operations data for the years ended December 31, 2016 and 2017 and the consolidated balance sheet data as of December 31, 2017 are derived from our audited consolidated financial statements included elsewhere in this prospectus.
 Our historical results are not necessarily indicative of the results that may be expected in any future period.